Jeremy's Bay Campground

 You will appreciate the safety and cleanliness of Jeremy's Bay Campground.
 We can accommodate tents, tent trailers, trailers, and motor homes up to 18 m (60 feet).

 Printable version (PDF, 3.60 MB)

-Reservations for camping in Jeremys Bay can be made beginning April 14, 2014 through the Parks Canada Campground Reservation Service by phoning 1-877-RESERVE (8 am to 6 pm) or online at www.reservation.parkscanada.gc.ca.
+Reservations for the 2016 camping season will be available beginning January 26, 2016 through the Parks Canada Campground Reservation Service by phoning 1-877-RESERVE (8 am to 6 pm) or online at www.reservation.parkscanada.gc.ca.

 A reservation fee is charged per reservation, and cancellation and modification fees may also apply.
 Camping fees are charged per site for each night of your stay.

 All campground facilities are open from Victoria Day weekend in May to Thanksgiving in October.